 - Establish current trading conditions via shorter-term or intraday charts

-The key element to remember when using multiple time frames is that longer time frames are more relevant to market behavior than shorter ones.
-For instance, when day trading, market state is best determined by a weekly or daily chart.
-After the condition of the market is established, you can use intraday charts to craft a plan for entry and exit.
+Futures market newbies often waste time asking, “What is most common time frame for day trading?”
+Although there’s no steadfast rule, it is critical to remember that longer time frames are more relevant to market behavior than shorter ones.
+For day trading, a market’s true state is best determined by a weekly or daily chart.
+After the market’s condition is established, you may use intraday charts (hour, minute, tick) to fine-tune entry and exit points.